+Nigeria Status

 Wasting

 7% is the wasting rate for under-five children in 2018.

-Stunting

-37% is the stunting rate in 2018.

-Stunting
+Sub-national Status7

 Wasting

-46% is the stunting rate among under-five children in rural households in 2018.

 8% is the wasting rate for under-five children in rural households in 2018.

 5% is the wasting rate for under-five children in urban households in 2018.

+Nutrition[®]

+Stunting

+37% is the stunting rate in 2018.

-To remain on track to achieve SDG 2
+To remain on track to achieve SDG 2 in 2030, Nigeria needs to reduce stunting rates to 21% by 2025.
+Stunting 46% is the stunting rate among under-five children in rural households in 2018.
 27% is the stunting rate among under-five children in urban households in 2018.
-The stunting rate among children in rural households is more than

-1 1/2 times higher than among children in urban households.

-Breast feeding^{}

-Nutrition

-Global Targets & Standards

-50% rate of exclusive breastfeeding for the first 6 months as per the 2025 targets set in the 2012 World Health Assembly Resolution.
+The stunting rate among children in rural households is more than 1 1⁄2 times higher than among children in urban households.
+Global Targets & Standards 50% rate of exclusive breastfeeding for the first 6 months as per the 2025 targets set in the 2012 World Health Assembly Resolution.

+Nigeria Status

+Sub-national Status

+Breast feeding[®]

 29% is the exclusive breastfeeding rate in 2017.